What are Small Scale Industries (SSIs)?

 Q7.
 What all documents do I need to submit to register for Small Scale Industries in villages?

 No documents are required to register as SSI, information submitted in the application form is sufficient to get your business registered under Small Scale Industries.

 Q8.
-Will a get a hard copy of the certificate along with email?
+Will a get a hard copy of the certificate along with an email?

-No, as per Government’s guidelines no paper shall be used for the benefit of environment.
+No, as per the Government’s guidelines no paper shall be used for the benefit of the environment.